gaylem/quil-meditation-journal/README.md

 **quil offers the following features:**

+* A meditation timer with soothing sounds and SCSS animations
 * Accessible, responsive UI design built with React and aligned with  WebAIM standards
-* A meditation timer with soothing sounds and SCSS animations
+* Scalable Node.js/Express server with REST APIs
 * Optimized site performance with enhanced minification, code splitting, compression, lazy loading, and caching
 * Server-side JSON Web Token (JWT) authentication
 * Password hashing and journal entry encryption to protect user privacy
 * Additional security measures to prevent MitM, XSS, and other attacks
+* Pipeline with production and staging environments built on Heroku

 <br></br>